Bill Bartmann: CFS2

 Bartmann re-established his former consumer financial recovery company, naming the successor entity, CFS2, in July 2010.
 Later that year the company leased space at the CityPlex Towers complex in south Tulsa, returning Bartmann to the location where CFS had previously operated.
 Bartmann is in the midst of reviewing potential sites across the country for expansion, with Nevada, North Carolina, Ohio and Arkansas having offered incentives.
-Counter-intuitively CFS2 offers a unique array of free services to those they are collecting from, including: employment assistance, credit specialists who negotiate reductions of other personal debt, resume writing, medical discounts and help to access government assistance.
+CFS2 offers a multitude of free services to those they are collecting from, including: employment assistance, credit specialists who negotiate reductions of other personal debt, resume writing, medical discounts and help to access government assistance.
 An anomaly in the debt collection industry, CFS2 has pledged to never litigate in order to collect from their accounts and has encouraged others in his industry to follow his lead.
 This helping hand approach reduces the banks reputational risk while enabling CFS2 to collect at rates twice the industry average.

 In April 2013 CFS2 became the first and only collection company to ever win The American Consumer Council's "Friend of the Consumer" award.
 In bestowing the award American Consumer Council CEO, Thomas Hinton, remarked "as a financial recovery company, CFS2 is offering valued services that millions of consumers desperately need as we emerge from one of the longest recessions in our nation's history."
 In 2014 he won this award for the second time.
 CFS2 has also won the Compass Award for Business Ethics; the Beacon Award for Community Involvement the “Stevie” Award for Customer Service, and has been named as one of the most admired CEO's in Oklahoma by the Oklahoma Journal Record.

-In October 2013 CFS2 was featured on CBS Evening news as the debt collector who thrives using the unique strategy of kindness.
+In October 2013 CFS2 was featured on CBS Evening news as the debt collector who thrives using the strategy of kindness.